 Paid on Call Fire Fighter

-Paid on Call (POC) firefighters are members of our team who play a key role in the delivery of fire services to the City of Langley.
+Paid-on-call (POC) firefighters are members of our team who play a key role in the delivery of fire services to Langley City.
 Not only do our POCs back up our career firefighters at major incidents, POCs often respond independently to simultaneous calls for service.
 POC firefighters respond to fires, rescues, medical aid, hazardous materials, and a host of other calls to aid the public.
-In 2016, our POCs responded to 469 alarms.
+In 2018, our POCs responded to 354 alarms.
 Apart from direct support to emergency operations, our POCs contribute countless hours of volunteer time in support of community activities such as Langley Community Days.
-Our POC firefighters and POC Officers are trained to nationally recognized standards.
-We usually recruit new Paid-on-Call firefighters on an annual basis.
-Please watch our website often for updates on opportunities.
+Our POC firefighters and POC officers are trained to nationally recognized standards.

 BC Fire Training Officers Association

 Fire Chiefs Association of BC